-The audit of the financial statements does not relieve management or the Board of their responsibilities.
+The audit of the financial statements does not relieve management or those charged with governance and oversight of their responsibilities.

 Our audit approach

 Overview

 Our audit is conducted in accordance with International Standards on Auditing (ISA).
 When planning the audit, we update our understanding of the Centre and its environment, the business risks it faces, how the Centre manages those risks, and its overall control environment.
 This understanding is based primarily on interviews with senior management and our cumulative audit knowledge and experience with the Centre and its environment, including its internal control.
 We obtain such understanding in order to plan our audit and also to determine the nature, timing, and extent of audit procedures to be performed.